Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 ![Radar Missile Power Switch](../../img/RMPS.jpg)

-The Radar Missile Power Switch provides power to the kylstron continuous wave (CW) emitter responsible guidance signals.
+The Radar Missile Power Switch provides power to the klystron continuous wave (CW) for emitter responsible guidance signals.
 This also powers the sparrow tuning drive which is responsible for tuning the sparrows to the correct continuous wave carrier frequency for guidance.